keymasterr/Firefox-UI-Theme-Tweaks-and-Bottom-Tabs/README.md

 Also the Dark color theme was changed to be less contrast.

-**UPD:** If you are struggling from bold fonts (I believe it happens on MacOS Catalina), there is a rule in _userContent.css_ to fix inpropper font smoothing.
+**UPD:** If you suffer from bold fonts (I believe it happens on MacOS Catalina), there is a rule in _userContent.css_ to fix inpropper font smoothing.
 Put that file next to _userChrome.css_.

 ## How to install